Tommyx22/Portfolio/README.md

 # Portfolio
 My first Portfolio
-Is a base for a new one probably better than this
+Is a first version of a portfolio, probably i will update a new version better than this